tomsoutherland/zfssa/README.md

 Query a ZFSSA rest API

-optional arguments:
+optional arguments:  <br />
-  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit  <br />
   -u U                  User name to use in authentication
   -p P                  User password to use in authentication
   -l L                  URL for REST method